Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Extended composition scheme

 It remains to verify that $f_X(x)$ is the density function of $X$ with moments

-Since the gamma function is never zero and has simple poles at the negative integers, this implies that $\mu_s$ (considered as a complex function of $s$) has simple poles at $\rho_n=\lambda_G-n$ (for $n\in\{0,1\dots\}$).
-Then, Janson's work on moments of gamma type (namely, \cite[Theorem~5.4]{Jan2010} with $\gamma=\gamma'=1-\lambda_H>0$) implies that the random variable $X$ has a density function.
-By~\cite[Equation~(6.12) in Theorem~6.9]{Jan2010}, we get a simple representation in terms of the residues of $\mu_s$: For $x>0$, one has
+Note that the gamma function is never zero and that its only singularities are simple poles at the negative integers.
+Therefore $\mu_s$ (considered as a complex function of $s$) has simple poles at $\rho_0=\lambda_G$ (if $\lambdaM \neq 0$, which entails $\lambda_G<0$ as we have a pure scheme) and at $\rho_j=\lambda_G-j$ (for $j\in\{1,2,\dots\}$).
+Then, as $\mu_{s-1}$ is the Mellin transform of the density $f_X(x)$ of $X$, an inverse Mellin computation\footnote{See~\cite[Appendix B.7]{FlaSe2009} for more on this method; see also~\cite[Theorem~5.4]{Jan2010} and \cite[Equation~(6.12)]{Jan2010} for similar results on the class of functions with moments of Gamma type.} implies that $f_X(x)$ is expressible in terms of the residues of $\mu_s$:

-We use Euler's reflection formula $\Gamma(z)\Gamma(1-z)=\frac{\pi}{\sin(\pi z)}$ to get \cbcomment{used twice, what about using it 0 times?} \mkcomment{I think this is more difficult then for example the relation for the factorial moments, so I prefer to keep it.}